What Is an LLC Member? (Everything You Should Know)

 Does an LLC Have a President?

-An LLC may have a president but is not required to do so.
+A limited liability company may have a president but is not required to do so.
 A president generally oversees the LLC's day-to-day operations.

 They are responsible for making recommendations regarding hiring and firing employees, filing reports with state authorities, and generally managing the company on a daily basis.